Posterior Average Effects: Conclusion

 \section{Conclusion}

-Although posterior averages are commonly used in prediction problems, and while they play a central role in Bayesian approaches, the frequentist justification of posterior averaging for estimation is not obvious.
-We have established two properties of posterior estimators of average effects under possible misspecification of parametric assumptions: a local bias-optimality result, and a bound on global bias.
-These results provide a rationale for the use of posterior average effects in many applications.
-We have used a linear fixed-effects model as a running example, and we have mentioned other possible applications in Section \ref{sec_other_ex}.
+Posterior averages are commonly used to predict individual parameters, such as teacher quality or neighborhood effects, and they play a central role in Bayesian and empirical Bayes approaches.
+In this paper, we have provided a frequentist justification for posterior conditioning when the goal of the researcher is to estimate a population average quantity.
+We have shown that posterior average effects (PAE) have minimum worst-case specification error under various forms of misspecification of parametric assumptions.
+PAE are simple to implement, and our analysis provides a rationale for reporting them in applications alongside other parametric and semi-parametric estimators, as well as a simple way to assess the informativeness of the posterior conditioning.
+As an example, Arnold \textit{et al.} (2020) recently reported PAE to document judge heterogeneity in the context of bail decisions.
+While we have used a linear fixed-effects model as a running example due to its popularity, there are other possible applications, some of which we discuss in the appendix.

-Our examples highlight that the information contained in the conditioning is setting-specific.
-Hence, posterior estimators are complements to -- but not substitutes for -- other approaches that rely on additional assumptions, such as semi-parametric approaches under point or partial identification (e.g., Powell, 1994, Tamer, 2010), or recent approaches that aim for robustness within a specific class of models (e.g., Bonhomme and Weidner, 2018, Armstrong and Kolesár, 2018, Christensen and Connault, 2019).